Firefly Aerospace, Inc. research snapshot

 Business essence

 Firefly Aerospace provides access to space and in-space operations for commercial, civil, and national security customers.
-Clients pay because reliable launch, lunar delivery, and orbital servicing are scarce, high-value capabilities with few proven providers.
+Clients pay because reliable launch, lunar delivery, and orbital systems are scarce, high-value capabilities with few proven providers.

 Moat